Insights > The Beginner’s Guide to Airline Alliances

 Using point.me for faster, cheaper redemptions

-Point.me was created to take the manual labor out of redeeming your miles.
+point.me was created to take the manual labor out of redeeming your miles.
 Instead of checking the cost of flights on a dozen different websites, our real-time search and booking engine does the work for you.

 All you need is your travel dates, where you’re going, and who’s with you.
 Not only will we find the flights for you, we’ll also recommend the best ways for you to book — and you’ll barely need to lift a finger.
-Try it for free today
+Try it today